 - Set the language pairs.
-This will ensure that the user only appears as a translator option when the translation job matches their language pairs.
+This will ensure that the user only appears as a translator or reviewer option when the translation job matches their language pairs.

-If you have already gone through the setup wizard, you can still add local translators and edit their language pairs.
-Go to the WPML → Translation Management page and click the Translation Roles tab.
+Go to the WPML → Translation Management page and click the Translators tab.

-Here, you can add a translator by following the same steps as the wizard.
-You can also edit a translator’s language pairs by hovering over their name and clicking Edit Languages.
+Here, you can add a translator by following the same steps as the setup wizard.
+You can also edit a translator’s language pairs by clicking the pencil icon.

 Once your translators are set up, you can see them in the list of translators in the Translation Basket.
 You can also assign the job to First available.
-This will give every translator the chance to take the translation job when they are available.
+This will give every translator with the required language pairs the chance to take the translation job when they are available.